jxwleong/jtag-boundary-scan/README.md

 </div>

 Before using `EXTEST` instruction, the test pattern must be preloaded with `SAMPLE/PRELOAD` instruction.
 After loading `EXTEST` instruction, go to `CAPTURE_DR` state.
 In this state, the preloaded data at `Update Registers` will drive `INJ`, `PIN_OE`and `PIN_OUT`.
+The next test pattern can be shift in by apply `TMS` of 1 and a pulse of `TCK` to go to `SHIFT_DR`.
+After applying the test pattern, go to `UPDATE_DR` state to update the `Update Registers` with latest test pattern.
+Repeat the process by going to `CAPTURE_DR` state if further `EXTEST` is desired.

  by applying `TMS` signals of `1` and a clock pulse of `TCK`.
 When the TAP state machine enter `SHIFT_IR` or `SHIFT_DR` state, the first `TCK` clock cycle does not shift the data from `TDI`.
 Instead,